Computer Science Data Science Facilities

 Python

 - Do not simply type "python."
 That will give you a copy of python2.
 Support for python 2 was dropped Jan, 2020.
-Also, our default python2 doesn't have the data science packages loaded.
 Despite the fact no one should be using Python 2, the Python project wants the command "python" to run Python 2.
 So you should always use "python3".

 - You can install packages yourself, using "pip install --user".
 This will put the additional packages in your home directory.